 Delivery Cost

-In my area, having the excavator delivered can run $140 each way.
-Hauling it yourself should get you a trailer discount.
-I usually haul it out myself, return the trailer the same day, and then have them pick it up.
+In my area, having the excavator delivered can cost $140 each way.
+Hauling it yourself should qualify you for a trailer discount.
+I usually haul it myself, return the trailer the same day, and then have them pick it up if I’m keeping it for multiple days.

 Tip

-One way to get extra time at no charge is to call in the pick up near the end of the day on Friday.
+One way to get extra time at no charge is to call in the pickup near the end of the day on Friday.
 This gives the rental yard little time to schedule the pickup until the following week.
-The paid time ends when you call it in so, unless you’ve used up all the hours on the meter, you’re free to use it until they come get it.
+The paid time ends when you call it in, so unless you’ve used up all the hours on the meter, you’re free to use it until they come to get it.

-There is no guarantee they won’t come right away so make sure the must-do work is finished.
-In my experience it usually takes a few days for them to pick it up.
-One time it took over a week, at which point it became a nuisance.
+There’s no guarantee they won’t come right away, so make sure the must-do work is finished.
+In my experience,it usually takes a few days for them to pick it up.
+One time, it took over a week, at which point it became anuisance.

-Extra buckets run about $20/day, which adds up so take only what you need.
-You can easily swap them out by yourself by maneuvering the excavator arm into place and removing/inserting a cotter pin.
+Extra buckets cost about $20 per day, which adds up, so take only what you need.
+You can easily swap them outyourself by maneuvering the excavator arm into place and removing or inserting a cotter pin.

-I dug this ditch with a 12” bucket.
-You can see at the narrowest section it’s big enough to work and lay pipe in.
-For wider ditches and other clearing tasks I use, and recommend, larger buckets.
+I dug this ditch with a 12-inch bucket.
+You can see that in the narrowest section, it’s wide enough to work in andlay pipe.
+For wider ditches and other clearing tasks, I use and recommend larger buckets.

 Mini Excavator Operation

 It’s a good idea to give yourself a couple of extra hours to learn the controls.
-You will become more productive as you go.
-In the video below I demonstrate how to operate a mini excavator in SAE mode.
-A switch under the seat will change SAE to ISO controls.
-This determines whether the left or right joystick controls the lower arm/stick, and the upper arm/boom, which I call a crane in the video.
-Try both to see what mode works best for you.
+You’ll become more productive asyou progress.
+In the video below, I demonstrate how to operate a mini excavator in SAE mode.
+A switch underthe seat changes the controls from SAE to ISO mode.
+This determines whether the left or right joystick controlsthe lower arm (stick) and the upper arm (boom), which I refer to as a crane in the video.
+Try both to see whichmode works best for you.